hyperf/hyperf/docs/en/metric.md

 ];
 ```

-Prometheus has two working modes, crawl mode and push mode (via Prometheus Pushgateway ), which can be supported by this component.
+Prometheus has two operating modes: scrape mode and push mode (via Prometheus Pushgateway).
+This component supports both.

-When using the crawl mode (Prometheus official recommendation), you need to set:
+When using scrape mode (officially recommended by Prometheus), you need to set:

 ```php
 'mode' => Constants::SCRAPE_MODE
 ```

-And configure the crawling address `scrape_host`, the crawling port `scrape_port`, and the crawling path `scrape_path`.
-Prometheus can pull all metrics in the form of HTTP access under the corresponding configuration.
+And configure the scraping address `scrape_host`, scraping port `scrape_port`, and scraping path `scrape_path`.
+Prometheus can pull all metrics in HTTP access form under the corresponding configuration.

-> Note: In crawl mode, standalone process must be enabled, ie `use_standalone_process = true`.
+> Note: In asynchronous style, scrape mode must enable an independent process, i.e., `use_standalone_process = true`.

 When using push mode, you need to set: